vvc-git/knowledge-representation/README.md

 # Knowledge Representation in AI – Project Overview

-This project, undertaken as part of the Artificial Intelligence course by José Daniel Alves Prado, Cristian Alchini, and Victor do Valle Cunha, focuses on exploring **Knowledge Representation** techniques, particularly **Logic**, applied to the development of an **Expert System**.
+This project, undertaken as part of the Artificial Intelligence course by José Daniel Alves Prado, Cristian Alexandre Alchini, and Victor do Valle Cunha, focuses on exploring **Knowledge Representation** techniques, particularly **Logic**, applied to the development of an **Expert System**.
 The chosen theme for this project was a **tourist guide system for Argentina**, where the system is designed to list the country's major tourist attractions.

 ## Methodology